Land Stewardship Project

 During this session, LSP backed legislation that would provide continued funding for the popular Soil Health Financial Assistance Program, which provides farmers resources for purchasing the kind of equipment they need to build healthy soil in an economically viable manner.
 Given that the program recently received requests worth $5 million, it’s clear there’s huge demand for this initiative’s resources.

-The final Agriculture Bill provides this initiative $639,000 in the first year and $639,000 in the second year.
-That’s still well below meeting the needs of farmers seeking to adopt soil-healthy practices, but it at least shows continued public support for regenerative farming methods, something that has been growing in recent legislative sessions due to the work of LSP and our allies.
+The final Agriculture Bill provides the Soil Health Financial Assistance Program $639,000 in the first year and $639,000 in the second year.
+There is additional support for this program in the Legacy Bill under Clean Water Funds that would add $1.75 million in the first year and another $1.75 million in the second year.
+That’s still below meeting the needs of farmers seeking to adopt soil-healthy practices, but it shows continued public support for regenerative farming methods, something that has been growing in recent legislative sessions due to the work of LSP and our allies.
 Rep. Anderson, the House Agriculture Committee co-chair, shared that the modest legislative funding was due to money Minnesota received from the U.S. Environmental Protection Agency’s Climate Smart Food Systems grant program; that EPA money brings $200 million to Minnesota for various initiatives, including the Soil Health Financial Assistance Program.

 For the past few years, southeastern Minnesota’s Olmsted County has been implementing a program that pays farmers to grow cover crops, small grains, and forages, as well as utilize rotational grazing.
 Notably, this program doesn’t just reward farmers for putting in practices — it pays for results.
 The Olmsted County Groundwater Protection and Soil Health Program is seen as a model for taking a proactive, holistic approach to keeping nitrates and other pollutants out of groundwater.